jainanurag941/ConquerChess/README.md

 ---

 Conquer Chess is a web-based chess game application that allows users to play chess locally or invite friends to play online.
 It offers a rich gaming experience with features such as user registration, local gameplay, online multiplayer, a leaderboard, and detailed game result summaries.
-Built using <strong>React.js, chess.js, RxJS, Firebase, and various npm libraries</strong>, Conquer Chess provides a seamless and enjoyable chess gaming experience.
+Built using <strong>React.js, chess.js, RxJS, Firebase, Tailwind css and various npm libraries</strong>, Conquer Chess provides a seamless and enjoyable chess gaming experience.

 ## Table of Contents